GSA/fpki-guides/pages/fpki_crawler_howto.md

 **Note:**&nbsp;&nbsp;The Crawler categorizes CA certificates by _Type_ (_U.S.
 Government_, _State_, or _Company_) and _Organization_ (_Agency_, _State Name_, and _Company Name_), which is extracted from the Distinguished Name (DN).

-#### 1. Federal Common Policy Tree File (_FederalCommonPolicyTree.csv_)
+#### 1. Federal Common Policy Tree (_FederalCommonPolicyTree.csv_)

 The _FederalCommonPolicyTree.csv_ (Microsoft Excel) gives you the certificate data for:

 * All CAs that validate to COMMON
 * All cross-certified CAs

+This data is useful to understand the relationships that exist between each CA and COMMON similar to the data presented in the graph in a visual format.

 #### 2. All Certificates (_AIACrawler.html_)

 The _AIACrawler.html_ (HTML) file lists all CA certificates found by the FPKI Crawler (in four Sections):

 * **Certificates Found with Validated AIA Chains to COMMON &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
 * **Certificates Found with Validated Chains to COMMON, NOT Found through AIA &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
-(These certificates are found via Java Development Kit [JDK] Public Key Infrastructure for X.509 Certificates [PKIX], when no validating chain is found via AIA.)
+(These certificates are found via JDK PKIX, when no validating chain is found via AIA.)
 * **Certificates Found with NO Validated Chains to COMMON &mdash;** All CA certificates with NO validated path to COMMON.
 (These certificates are found through using AIA and SIA extensions.)
 This file lists only certificate information.
 (These tend to be cross-certificates issued to FPKI CAs that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.)
 * **All Certificates &mdash;** All CA certificates in the FPKI.